attackgithub/WinLog-v1.1/README.md

-[New Link] Video tutoriel : https://anonfile.com/CcB4Kd75nd/Winlog_Tutoriel_mp4
+[New Link] Video tutoriel : wait a sec

 BaseBrd-01574 folder is the server:
 ----------------------------------